 Another reason the rebuilding of Gaza has been out of reach is the Israeli blockade.
 This policy — in place since 2007 — means hygiene products, medical supplies, building materials, and other necessities only sporadically get into Gaza.
 And people still cannot leave.

 Dina has family in the West Bank she cannot see.
-One of the holiest mosques in Islam, Al-Aqsa in Jerusalem, has again recently been barred to all Palestinians after a violent attack by a few Palestinians individuals.
+One of the holiest mosques in Islam, Al-Aqsa in Jerusalem, has again recently been barred to all Palestinians after a violent attack by a few Palestinian individuals.
 Collective punishment is also prohibited under the Geneva Convention.

 Viewing Dina’s lively, colorful photos of her life on Instagram is a complete disconnect from this brutal reality.
 She manages to show the beauty in her life, sharing the very real warmth and love in an escape from the also real ugliness.
 In Gaza, misery and beauty live side by side.